hartza-capital/sdk-rust/docs/AccountsOrdersApi.md

 > models::Orders200Response orders(x_account)
 List Orders by Account

-List Orders permit to receive Orders properties and strategy applicated on the portfolios
+Permits to list Orders status on the portfolios

 ### Parameters